nicholaswmin/automap/README.md

 #### Fetch

-In contrast, fetching an object graph is not atomic.
+Fetching an object is not entirely atomic.

 ### Nested Lists

-This module allows for an arbitrary amount of nesting of lists, so you can have a list, inside another list, inside another list and so on...
+An arbitrary amount of nesting-level of lists is allowed.
+You can have a list, inside another list, inside another list and so on...

 But you should note the following ...

 ### Time-complexity

 > This section briefly describes the [time-complexity][time] of possible input
 > configurations.
->
 > Note that in these time-complexity speculations are solely in the context
 > of network roundtrips since they are by far the biggest bottleneck in
 > most cases.